squirrel-nest/JakartaEE_Note/JakartaEELearningNote.md

    * ./gradlew build --refresh-dependencies
       + 参见：[Refreshing dependencies](https://docs.gradle.org/current/userguide/dependency_management.html#sec:refreshing-dependencies)<br>
       +  >The --refresh-dependencies option tells Gradle to ignore all cached entries for resolved modules and artifacts.
+   * Gradle build only one module
+      + To execute a task of a specific subproject, specify its task path.
+For example:
+      + ```
+            # 查询 project structure
+            gradle -q projects

+            gradlew :lzdata-ee8-jaxrsweb:clean build
+            gradle :ABC:build
+            # The leading : stands for the root project.
+ABC is the subproject, and build a task in that project.
+        ```
    * Caches的清除
       + rm -rf $HOME/.gradle/caches/
          - You can also delete the cached files under ~/.gradle/caches.
 With the next build Gradle would attempt to download them again.